kevinthedang/discord-ollama/README.md

         * Local use is not recommended.

 ## Resources
-These are a few links to documentation and guides that have proven useful during development.
 * [NodeJS](https://nodejs.org/en)
     * This project runs on `lts\hydrogen`.
     * This project supports any NodeJS version above `16.x.x` to only allow ESModules.